Jax Taylor And Brittany Cartwright Reportedly Land ‘Vanderpump Rules’ Spinoff, But There’s A Major Hitch

 Jax Taylor and Brittany Cartwright may be filming their show in Kentucky, but according to their social media pages, her family has also been seen in Los Angeles.
 Earlier this month, Cartwright shared a photo of herself and her family, along with several of her co-stars, including Kristen Doute, Katie Maloney and Scheana Marie.

-During last week’s episode of Vanderpump Rules, Brittany Cartwright’s mom came to visit her and Jax Taylor in Los Angeles, and quickly, the topic of a future marriage was brought up.
+During last week’s episode of Vanderpump Rules, Brittany Cartwright’s mom came to visit her and Jax Taylor in Los Angeles, and quickly the topic of a future marriage was brought up.
 At the time, Jax Taylor didn’t seem to keen on moving forward, but during a recent interview, he seemed to hint that he may have had a change of heart.

 “Before Brittany I was not about marriage.
 It was not going to happen for me.
 I didn’t believe in marriage.
 Not because I didn’t love Brittany, I just didn’t believe in marriage.
 It just wasn’t for me,” he told The Daily Dish.
 “As time progresses, I’m starting to open my mind about it a little bit more because I do love her and that’s something she wants.
 And I’m willing to bring the idea back.
 We’ll see.
 I just hate divorce.
 I hate it.
 I’ve done a lot of things in my life, it’s just kind of the one box I don’t want to check off that I’ve done.”